-Using LEASE Early Neutral Evaluation to resolve your service charge dispute
+Using LEASE Early Neutral Evaluation to resolve your service charge dispute in Wales

 What is ‘Early Neutral Evaluation’?
 Early Neutral Evaluation is an assessment of the issues in dispute, designed to serve as...

 Disputes are a natural part of life.
 People see things differently, do not behave in the same way and will of course have their own individual outlook on life.

 Are disputes a particular feature of residential leasehold property?

 Certainly.
 Leases are complex documents and not easy to understand.
 They often lead to different interpretations of complex clauses.
 For instance, when it comes to a window replacement programme in a block of flats, many leaseholders do not see why they should pay for other people’s windows.
 If the lease does not make any reference to windows, a complex dispute is almost inevitable.